GasparErrobidart/Lazy-loading-size/README.md

+# THIS EXPERIMENT HAS BEEN DEPRECIATED AND REPLACED BY [PICTURE PERFECT](https://github.com/GasparErrobidart/picture-perfect)

 # Lazy-loading-size

 Enables images using srcset to load a tiny image for preview and insert the corresponding image when the user scrolls near the image element.